MarketPress/kiel-child-starter/README.md

 This starter kit uses our own theme [Kiel](http://marketpress.com/product/kiel/) as the parent theme.
 Feel free to use it for your own projects, or hack it and create your own child theme starter kit.

 Also, as in Kiel and many other themes, minified stylesheets can be loaded by default.
-In order to load minified versions of stylesheets and scripts, visit functions.php and edit `kiel_child_starter_get_script_suffix()` as documented inline.
+In order to load minified versions of stylesheets and scripts, visit functions.php and set a filter as documented inline.

 ## Ressources